MIDFIELDR/midfielddata/docs/reference/midfielddata-package.md

 refers to information collected by undergraduate institutions on individual students including demographics, programs and academic standing by term, individual courses, grades, and degrees.
-These data are a proportionate stratified sample of the MIDFIELD database (since 2023, managed by the American Society for Engineering Education), but are not suitable for drawing inferences about program attributes or student experiences—‘midfielddata’ provides practice data, not research data.
-The 'midfieldr' package, available at \< https://CRAN.R-project.org/package=midfieldr\>, is designed to interact with 'midfielddata' as well as with the full MIDFIELD database.
+These data are a proportionate stratified sample of the MIDFIELD database, but are not suitable for drawing inferences about program attributes or student experiences—'midfielddata' provides practice data, not research data.
+The 'midfieldr' package, available at \< https://CRAN.R-project.org/package=midfieldr\>, is designed to interact with 'midfielddata' as well as with the full MIDFIELD database, the management of which was transferred to the American Society for Engineering Education in 2023.
 The development of 'midfieldr' and 'midfielddata' was supported by the US National Science Foundation through grant numbers 1545667 and 2142087.

 ## See also